Using Forests in Multivariate Regression Discontinuity Designs: Estimation and Inference

 }

+Intuitively, such transformation involves a loss of information: many distinct multivariate realizations can map to the same distance on the real line.
+In particular, for the collapsed variable to be zero, all coordinates of the original variable must simultaneously have zero distance, which is a rare event.
 We give the proof of Proposition \hyperref[prop:1]{1} and two examples under which \eqref{eqn:zero-density-cond} holds in Appendix \ref{appendix:proof}.
 This characterization depends on the population joint density of the scores and is specific to the transformation chosen by the researcher.

 To illustrate, the first panel of Figure \ref{fig:density-collapsed-scores} is the true density of a transformed bivariate score that is uniformly distributed over $[-1,1]^2$, and the point to which we calculate the Euclidean distance is $(0,0)$; see Example \hyperref[appendix:eg]{A.1} for the derivation of this density.
 As in \citet{KT15}, we sign the Euclidean distance so that treated (control) observations receive a positive (negative) transformed score, and the new cutoff after transformation becomes $0$, at which the density of the transformed score is exactly $0$.
 In practice, the researcher has access to only finite samples, and problems of this kind are difficult to detect without knowing the true DGP.
-In the last two panels of Figure \ref{fig:density-collapsed-scores}, we plot the raw histograms of the transformed bivariate score with respect to a given treatment boundary point using the exact same transformation employed by \citet{KT15}; each histogram uses data simulated from a different DGP built using the real data from \citet{KT15}, and thus the simulated bivariate scores do not follow any known distributions.\footnote{We provide details on how the simulation data is generated in Section \ref{sec:simulation}.} In all three panels, the (empirical) density of the transformed bivariate score is zero at the effective univariate cutoff $x^c=0$.
+In the last two panels of Figure \ref{fig:density-collapsed-scores}, we plot the raw histograms of the transformed bivariate score with respect to a given treatment boundary point using the exact same transformation employed by \citet{KT15}; each histogram uses data simulated from a different DGP built using the real data from \citet{KT15}, and thus the simulated bivariate scores do not follow any known distributions.\footnote{We provide details on how the simulation data is generated in Section \ref{sec:simulation}.} In all three panels, the empirical density of the transformed bivariate score, be it true or empirical, is zero at the effective univariate cutoff $x^c=0$.
 When such zero-density problem arises, not only is the conditional treatment effect at the transformed cutoff not identified because the conditional expectations are not defined, the problem is also reflected in estimation, especially for very large sample sizes, as we show in the simulations in Section \ref{sec:simulation}.